pranitastudent/Exam-Dashboard/README.md

 <ul>
 <li><a href="https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/HTML5"> HTML5 </a></li> HTML 5 was used to create the structure of webpage with the necessary elements.
-<li><a href="https://www.w3.org/Style/CSS/Overview.en.html"> CSS3 </a></li> CSS3 was used to write custom css style the webpage with the necessay attributes.
+<li><a href="https://www.w3.org/Style/CSS/Overview.en.html"> CSS3 </a></li> CSS3 was used to write custom css style the webpage with the necessary attributes.
 <li><a href ="https://www.javascript.com/">JavaScript</a></li> Javascript is used to declare variables and functions.
 <li><a href="https://getbootstrap.com/"> Bootstrap v3.3.7 </a> </li>  The Bootstrap framework is used to style the webpage alongside custom css and the grid system is adhered to.
 <li><a href="https://jquery.com/"> Jquery </a></li> Jquery was used to create the collapsible navbar in toggle mode for mobile devices and for smooth scroll of the website.